 In the prior ten posts, we provided an introduction to negotiation of the term sheet and discussed binding and non-binding provisions, discussed valuation, cap tables, and the price per share, discussed dividends on preferred stock, explained how liquidation preferences work, discussed the conversion rights and features of preferred stock, examined voting rights and investor protection provisions, analyzed anti-dilution provisions, looked at anti-dilution carve-outs and “pay to play” provisions, described redemption rights, and examined registration rights.
 In this post, we will discuss management rights and information rights.

-For a sample management rights provision, see the National Venture Capital Association’s (NVCA) term sheet here.
-It provides that the Company will deliver a “Management Rights letter” to each investor who requests one.
-The NVCA also has a model management rights letter, which can be found here.
+The NVCA model term sheet contains a provision that requires the company to deliver a “Management Rights letter” to each investor who requests one.
+The NVCA model legal documents also include a sample model management rights letter.

 The reason venture capital funds request such a letter is to avoid becoming subject to the requirements of the Employee Retirement Income Security Act of 1974, or ERISA, and its regulations.
 Many institutional investors who invest in venture capital funds are pension plans, and pension plans that are subject to ERISA are required to follow certain ERISA plan asset rules.
 Under these rules, the plan’s assets must be held in trust and the plan’s managers have fiduciary duties and are prohibited by ERISA and the Internal Revenue Code from engaging in certain transactions.
 If the plan invests in a venture capital fund, then generally the fund’s assets are treated as the plan’s assets and the managing partner of the venture fund is treated as an ERISA fiduciary (and therefore subject to all of the applicable ERISA rules).
 A venture capital fund can avoid these rules only by qualifying for an exemption from the ERISA plan asset rules.
 One such exemption under Department of Labor regulations provides that if the fund is a “venture capital operating company,” it is deemed not to hold ERISA plan assets.